Welcome to the website of the Australian Embassy in Portugal

 Travelling in Portugal

+Petty Crime in Portugal continues to be a problem for tourists.
 Australians planning to travel to Portugal should read the following information

 Other useful information